SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/framework/altoolbox.md

 ## International phone number input validation

-Use a custom datatype `phone` field to define the phone number input, and it will validate the country code for you.
+Use the custom datatype `al_international_phone` field to define the phone number input, and it will validate the country code for you.
 Run [the demo interview](https://apps-dev.suffolklitlab.org/start/ALToolbox/phone_number_validation_demo) to see how it works and detailed implementation instruction.

 To include in your interview: